-- 1. Remove cowling D. (See page 6-6. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Install the engine oil drain attachment, provided with the owner's tool kit, under the drain bolt of the crankcase.
+- 1. Remove cowling D. (See page 6-7.) - 2.
+Start the engine, warm it up for several minutes, and then turn it off. - Install the engine oil drain attachment, provided with the owner's tool kit, under the drain bolt of the crankcase.

 - 1. Engine oil drain bolt (crankcase) - 2.
-Engine oil drain attachment - 4.
-Place an oil pan under the engine to collect the used oil. - 5.
+Engine oil drain attachment - Place an oil pan under the engine to collect the used oil. - 5.
 Remove the engine oil filler cap and the drain bolt along with the Oring, compression spring, and engine oil strainer, to drain the oil from the crankcase.
+NOTICE: When removing the engine oil drain bolt, the O-ring, compression spring, and oil strainer will fall out.
+Take care not to lose these parts.
+[ECA11001]

 - 1. Engine oil drain bolt

 - 2. O-ring

 - 3. Compression spring

 - 4. Strainer

 - 5. Oil pan

+- Clean the engine oil strainer with solvent.